 What is the GSM of a Textile?

-We use this measurement to determine how much a textile weighs.
+We use the GSM measurement to determine how much a textile weighs.
 The abbreviation GSM stands for ‘grams per square metre’.
 This metric measurement tells you how much the material weighs and how dense it is.
+Remember: the higher the number, the thicker, or more dense, the material will be.

 Once you know how many grams per square metre a fabric is, it’s easy to work out whether the material will be suitable for sewing pattern pieces for an article or not, because this measurement not only determines how much it weighs, but also how suitable it is.